dikuchan/regression/README.md

 ### Notes

-Regularization was added to classical SGD method in `src/regressor/sgd.rs` as an optional parameter.
+Regularization was added to the classical SGD method in `src/regressor/sgd.rs` as an optional parameter.

-L2-regularization was not implemented for adaptive gradient methods due to [its inefficiency](https://stackoverflow.com/questions/42415319/should-i-avoid-to-use-l2-regularization-in-conjuntion-with-rmsprop).
+L2-regularization was not implemented the for adaptive gradient methods due to [its inefficiency](https://stackoverflow.com/questions/42415319/should-i-avoid-to-use-l2-regularization-in-conjuntion-with-rmsprop).